BOUNCERS to Open 4/17 at The Public House Theatre

 In a whirlwind of drinking, fighting and hedonic celebration, they take us from the front door to back alleys of the infamous Mr. Cinder's Nightclub, with the inebriated human experience throbbing beneath the flashing lights and thumping music.
 Directed by Chris Geiger and starring Paige Fodor, Ricky Glore, Elaine Small and Lorenzo Toia,

-"Bouncers" opens tonight, April 17th and runs every Thursday, Friday and Saturday at 8pm at The Public House Theatre.
+"Bouncers" opens on Thursday, April 17th and runs every Thursday, Friday and Saturday at 8pm at The Public House Theatre.
 April 17th-May 17th at 8pm.
 Runtime: 90 min., 10 min.
 Intermission.
 Tickets: $15

 About "Bouncers": "An instant hit" in 1977, John Godber's "Bouncers" took the UK by storm in its first production, and has continued to thrill audiences with its high-energy, break-neck romps inside a sordid nightclub.
 Every single week since its inception, "Bouncers" has been playing somewhere in the world, and The Public House Theatre is proud to join in the tradition.
 (In fact, John Godber is the third most frequently produced English playwright, right after William Shakespeare and Alan Ayckbourn, respectively.)